decentralized-identity/sidetree/docs/protocol.md

   It would be ideal to be able to fetch metadata about the batched operations efficiently, without needing to download the entire chunk file.
-  This design is needed for the implementation of "light nodes", it also opens up possibilities of other applications of the Sidetree protocol.
+  This design is needed for the implementation of "light nodes", it also opens up possibilities of other applications of the Sidetree specification.

 * Why assign a _transaction number_ to invalid transactions?